slidercloud/nginx/README.md

 _____

+# Create an image for NGINX
 Now that Docker is installed and fully working.
-Clone this repository (requires Git) git clone https://github.com/airtheo/docker-nginx.git
+Clone this repository (requires Git)
+    git clone https://github.com/airtheo/docker-nginx.git
     //cd into the project
     cd docker-nginx